Moustachestache/webserv/README.md

 - [ ] Cgi.cpp line 92 and 98.
 Some log lines printed on a regular GET, without Cgi call.
 Do we remove them ?
 - [ ] In execCgiGet() if pipe, fork fail or any other error -> ServerAnswer(500) (Internal server error) and a log with the error. no std::cerr or exit() :  )
 - [ ] Check each parsed variable (server, route or struct cgi), make sure we are using them.
 If not implement a logic with them or remove them (in the parsing too)
+- [ ] What if cgi is infinite loop script ?
+How do we quit ? do we set a timer ? or just get good user ?

 [MAX]